Kansas (film): Production

+Release

+The film was screened at the 1988 Cannes Film Festival in May 1988.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 18% based on 11 reviews, with an average rating of 3.8/10.
 On Metacritic the film has a weighted average score of 35 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.

 Roger Ebert and Gene Siskel both gave it thumbs down, saying that the plot was recycled from Horatio Alger novels.
 Hollywood Video said it was uneven, although Matt Dillon's performance was given good reviews.

 Screenwriter Spencer Eastman was diagnosed with terminal lung cancer in October 1987, and he died six months later.